 There are also several side-effects to abuse heroin.
 These include:

 Also Read: How Video Games Can Improve Health

 However, some of the worst side effects come not from the drug itself, but from the environment in which the drug is often taking.
 The risk of contracting blood-transmitted diseases, such as HIV or Hepatitis, is high due to needle sharing.
 Abusers often face financial ruin due to the high-cost of heroin and the hospitalizations that occur from accidental overdoses.
 Roughly 84,000 hospitalizations occur each year due to heroin abuse, and half of the drug related deaths in the United States are related to heroin.
 In 2008, 3,070 deaths were attributed to heroin, and that number has grown from the 2,550 that occurred in 2006.

 Withdrawing from heroin is a strenuous experience that often requires medical supervision to avoid immediate relapse.
-Some of the symptoms of opiate withdrawal include:
+Some of the symptoms of opiate withdrawal treatment support forums includes:

 - Cold or flu symptoms

 - Muscle and joint pain

 - Severe body temperature changes